remarkablegames/rhythmism/README.md

 🎶 Rhythmism is a web rhythm game.

-The game was made for the [Rhythm Jam 2024](https://itch.io/jam/rhythm-jam-2024), which the theme was `Divergence`.
+The game was made for the [Rhythm Jam 2024](https://itch.io/jam/rhythm-jam-2024), which the theme was `Divergence`:

+> a difference between two or more things, attitudes, or opinions.

 Play the game on: